Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: The Spread of Topics

-\textbf{\textit{Speed of Spread of Topics From Russian Websites.}} Having estimated the influence of each website, we now model and determine how quickly, on average, original content from each of our websites and Telegram channels travel to \textit{other} websites and Telegram channels.
+\textbf{\textit{Speed of Spread of Topics From Russian Websites.}} Having estimated the influence of each website, we now model and determine how quickly, on average, \textit{original content} (\textit{i.e.}, content whose topic was first posted on a particular website or a Telegram channel) from each of our websites and Telegram channels travel to \textit{other} websites and Telegram channels.
 As in Section~\ref{sec:similarities-analysis}, we perform this analysis on the scale of days.
-As seen in Figure~\ref{fig:russian-website-to-website}, on average, {katehon.com} and ura.news's topics tend to spread the fastest among the other websites in our dataset.
-Across all topics, we further observe that after initially spiking in popularity on the first day it is published, it often takes a longer period of time for it spread throughout the entire ecosystem.
-Examining each story individually, we find one of the fastest to spread was a story that originated on sputniknews.com, rt.com, and tass.com.
-This story, which reached every website within six days, was about Russian Federation President Vladimir Putin and Ukrainian President Volodymyr Zelenskyy potentially meeting sometime in the future with the help of the United Nations.\footnote{\url{https://web.archive.org/web/20220919021146/https://sputniknews.com/20220919/putin-zelensky-meeting-far-from-possible-but-un-ready-to-help-facilitate-guterres-says-1100939551.html}}
+As seen in Figure~\ref{fig:russian-website-to-website}, on average, {katehon.com} and ura.news's topics tend to spread the fastest.
+Across all topics, we further observe that after initially spiking in popularity on the first day it is published, topics often take a longer period to spread throughout the entire ecosystem.
+Examining each topic individually, we found one of the fastest topics to spread was a story that originated on sputniknews.com, rt.com, and tass.com.
+This story, which reached every website within six days, was about a potential United Nations-brokered meeting between Russian Federation President Vladimir Putin and Ukrainian President Volodymyr Zelenskyy.\footnote{\url{https://web.archive.org/web/20220919021146/https://sputniknews.com/20220919/putin-zelensky-meeting-far-from-possible-but-un-ready-to-help-facilitate-guterres-says-1100939551.html}}